asicsdigital/terraform-aws-vault/README.md

 - `dns_zone` - Zone where the Consul UI alb will be created.
 This should *not* be consul.tld.com
 - `ecs_cluster_id` - ARN of the ECS ID
 - `env` - env to deploy into, should typically dev/staging/prod
-- `join_ec2_tag` - EC2 Tags which consul will search for in order to generate a list of IP's to join.
-See https://github.com/hashicorp/consul-ec2-auto-join-example for more examples.
 - `subnets` - List of subnets used to deploy the Consul alb
 - `vpc_id`  - VPC ID
-- `sha_htpasswd_hash` - Entries must be created with htpasswd -s for SHA encryption
-- `oauth2_proxy_github_org` - Github Org
-- `oauth2_proxy_client_id` - the OAuth Client ID: ie: 123456.apps.googleusercontent.com
-- `oauth2_proxy_client_secret` - the OAuth Client Secret
-- `s3_backup_bucket` - S3 Bucket to use to store backups of consul snapshots - defaults to backup-bucket

 #### Optional